CloudLabs-Samples/EduLabs/Basics-of-kubernetes/HOL-step-by-step.md

 By default, minikube start creates a cluster named **minikube**.
 If you would like to create a different cluster or change its name, you can use the --profile (or -p) flag, which will create a cluster with the specified name.
 Please note that we will be using the default cluster **minikube** in this lab.

-1. Run the following command to start the preinstalled minikube inside the lab VM.
+1. Run the following command to start the pre-installed minikube inside lab VM.

    > Please note that the minikube can take upto 3 minutes to start.